Chart Color Schemes

 Narara faces significant health challenges based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.

-Private health cover is also higher than average at approximately 54% of the total population (~4,668 people), compared to 59.9% across Greater Sydney.
-Mental health issues and asthma were found to be the most common medical conditions, impacting 9.6 and 9.4% of residents respectively.
-However, 66.2% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+The rate of private health cover is approximately 54% of the total population (~4,685 people), which compares to 59.9% across Greater Sydney.
+Mental health issues impact 9.6% of residents, while asthma impacts 9.4%.
+Sixty-six point two percent of residents declare themselves completely clear of medical ailments compared to 74.6% across Greater Sydney.
 The working-age population faces notable health challenges with elevated chronic condition rates.
-Narara has 17.0% of residents aged 65 and over (1,476 people), which is higher than the 15.4% in Greater Sydney.
+Sixteen point eight percent of residents are aged 65 and over (1,465 people), which is higher than the 15.5% in Greater Sydney.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health